Fang-Zhang/Fang-Zhang/README.md

-I'm Fang Zhang, a full-stack developer, passionate about reading books and listening the podcast.
-I'm currently living in Auckland, New Zealand and working at home as a freelancer.
+I'm Fang Zhang, a full-stack && Web3 developer, passionate about reading books and listening the podcast.
+I'm currently living in Auckland, New Zealand and working at home.

 - 👋 Hi, I’m mostly working on: [MDearth.io](https://mdearth.io)
 - 👀 I’m interested in sorts of web3 applications, which we call them "dApp".